Save on your bill

 Renewable energy products and rebates

-These projects encourage everyone - from customers and businesses through all levels of government as well as Power and Water - to be "greener" day to day.
+Projects like Alice Water Smart encourages everyone - from customers and businesses through all levels of government as well as Power and Water - to be 'greener' day to day.
 These projects are changing the way we do business so we can offer you sustainable services well into the future.

 Saving electricity and water isn't just good for the environment, it's also good for your pocket - the less you use, the less you pay.
 There are plenty of ways you can save around your home, whether it's shortening your showers or installing a solar hot water heater.
 These pages have all the information you need to get started.